mcwdsi/dron/README.md

 The original use cases for this ontology included comparative effectiveness research and research into drug-induced liver injury.

-The issue tracker for this project is located [here](https://ontology.atlassian.net/browse/DRON).
+The original issue tracker for this project remains located [here](https://ontology.atlassian.net/browse/DRON).